taichi-dev/taichi/docs/hello.rst

   Everything decorated with ``@ti.kernel`` and ``@ti.func`` is in Taichi-scope and hence will be compiled by the Taichi compiler.

-  Everything else is in Python-scopes.
+  Everything else is in Python-scope.
 They are simply Python native code.

 .. warning::